Supporting Diversity in Recruitment

 Who is it for?

-We offer support (Positive Action) to all under-represented groups. by providing advice and guidance before and during the selection process.
+Our Diversity, Equality, and Inclusion (DEI) team offers support (Positive Action) to all under-represented groups by providing advice and guidance before and during the application and selection process.

 How do I access the support?